 IKEA and WWF joint cotton projects

-In order to grow cotton in a more sustainable way, IKEA cooperates with WWF.
+To be able to buy cotton that is better for the environment than conventional cotton, IKEA cooperates with WWF.
 The aim is to influence mainstream farmers in India and Pakistan, two of the main cotton sourcing countries for IKEA.

 It all started back in 2005 with 20 weeks of field schooling for 450 cotton farmers.
-Today the projects also involve local organisations in order to reach larger number of farmers.
-In 2010, IKEA expects around 60,000 farmers to introduce farming practices that will reduce their environmental impact and increase their earnings.
+Today the projects also involve local organizations in order to reach larger number of farmers.
+So far, 80,000 farmers have introduced farming practices that reduces water and chemical use, while increasing their profit margins.